nathan-foo/tamuhack-25/README.md

 **User Authentication**
 - We used Clerk webhooks to listen for user sign-up events.
-- When a user signs up, the webhook triggers a POST event to create a MongoDB database user.
+- When a user signs up, the webhook triggers an API request to create a MongoDB database user.

 **Game Creation**
 - On the Create page, a user has options to set a title, number of rounds, difficulty level, and topic (e.g. arrays, linked lists, etc.) for a new game.